MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-setup-bank-accounts.md

 - Recurring vendor payments and subscriptions
 - Bank charges and interests

-Payment reconcilation provides massive time savings in posting incoming and outgoing payments.
+Payment reconciliation provides massive time savings in posting incoming and outgoing payments.
 However, the transactions on the bank account in [!INCLUDE[prod_short](includes/prod_short.md)] is not considered 100% correct until you run a bank reconciliation.

 Bank reconciliation is how you make sure that the bank account in [!INCLUDE[prod_short](includes/prod_short.md)] matches the external account at the bank.